nahom4/pocker_game/README.md

-Sure!
-Here’s a more concise version of the README for your poker game project:

----

 # Simplified Poker Game

 This project is a **Simplified Poker Game** built with **Next.js (TypeScript)** for the frontend and **FastAPI (Python)** for the backend.
 It simulates a poker environment with basic poker actions and multiple game rounds.